boscoh/pdbremix/readme.md

 ### Patching PDB structures

 PDB files are complicated and messy.
-This is because nature is complicated and messy, and PDB files are relatively simple.
-In order to perform analysis on them such as with `pdbatoms` and prepare them for MD simulations.
+This is because nature is complicated and messy, and PDB files have a simple structure.
+To prepare PDB files for MD simulations, the PDB files might have to be heavily edited to form a single unique conformations.

-There are some simple text processing steps that throw away a lot of the experimental information so that we can end up with one single, largely intact conformation to analyze. `pdbtext` provides some of these functions:
+Much of this can be done with some straightforward text processing that throw away experimental information. `pdbtext` provides some of these functions:

 - `strip_lines` - is a utility function that uses anonymous function to filter lines of texts
 - `strip_hydrogens` - strips out any ATOM lines that contain hydrogens